pivotal/docs-tap/scc/delivery-with-carvel-app.hbs.md

   Kubernetes clusters, but they must have kapp-controller and Contour installed.
   See the [Carvel documentation](https://carvel.dev/kapp-controller/) and the [Contour documentation](https://projectcontour.io/).
-- You must create a Build cluster that has network access to your Run clusters.
+- If you plan to use a build cluster to control the deployment on all the Run clusters, then you must create a Build cluster that has network access to your Run clusters.
+However, if you intend to directly deploy on the run cluster without the involvement of a build cluster, then the use of a build cluster is only necessary for building the package.

 ## Set up Run cluster namespaces